-I first planted New Zealand spinach in one of my raised beds a few years ago and I’ve never had to replant it since.
+I first planted New Zealand spinach in one of my raised beds and I’ve never had to replant it since.
 Little seedlings dependably reappear in my garden every year.
 I didn’t know much about this healthy leafy green until a friend offered me a few extra seedlings she had growing in her garden.
 Always keen to try something new, I eagerly planted them in the garden.

 So what is New Zealand spinach?

-While it might pass the Popeye test, New Zealand spinach (Tetragonia tetragonioides) isn’t actually part of the spinach family.
+While it might pass the Popeye test in terms of nutrition, New Zealand spinach (Tetragonia tetragonioides) isn’t actually part of the spinach family.
 However I do use the tender young leaves as a spinach substitute.
 They have a pretty similar mild flavour.
 Like spinach, it’s recommended that you cook the leaves to remove the oxalates.
 The plant originates in New Zealand, Australia, and Asia and is considered a perennial in those warmer climates.
 Here in North America, it’s grown as more of a tender annual, but depending on your zone, it could overwinter.
 Unlike spinach, which is more of a cool weather veggie, New Zealand spinach thrives in the heat.

 Sowing New Zealand spinach from seed indoors